 The LEAPS Program services children from ages three to five.
 LEAPS has four morning classes from 9:00 to 11:30 am and four afternoon classes from 12:30 to 3:00pm.
 Classes are in session Tuesday through Friday in accordance with the Avon Lake City Schools academic calendar.
 LEAPS offers a wide Least Restrictive Environment (LRE) continuum to best meet the needs of our student with disabilities.
-The settings include: General Education, Co-Taught, Integrated, Special Education, and Self-Contained.
+The settings include: General Education, Integrated, Special Education, and Self-Contained.
 All classroom types have Peer Models with the exception of the Self-Contained classroom.
-All classrooms, have at least one certified teacher (Co-Taught as two certified teachers) and two paraprofessionals allowing us to have low staff to student ratios.
+All classrooms, have one certified teacher and two paraprofessionals allowing us to have low staff to student ratios.
 Students identified with special needs demonstrate delays in one or more of the following areas: speech and language, cognitive, fine motor, gross motor, socialization, adaptive, and/or behavior/social/emotional growth.